bnossum/midgetv/README.md

 "make" in directory code to generate some verilog include files.

 ### 3: Simulators
-"make" in direcory tst to compile simulators
+"make" in directory tst to compile simulators
  - m_ice40sim_SRAM.bin and
  - m_ice40sim_EBRonly.bin